pelican-plugins/image-process/README.md

 *Image Process* scans your content for `<img>` tags with special classes.
-It then maps the classes to a set of image processing instructions, computes new images and modifies HTML code according to the instructions.
+It then maps the classes to a set of image processing instructions, computes new images, and modifies HTML code according to the instructions.

 ### Define Transformations